Indira Gandhi: State of Emergency (1975–1977)

 Gandhi moved to restore order by ordering the arrest of most of the opposition participating in the unrest.
-Her Cabinet and government that recommended then President Fakhruddin Ali Ahmed declare a state of emergency because of the disorder and lawlessness following the Allahabad High Court decision.
+Her Cabinet and government recommended that then President Fakhruddin Ali Ahmed declare a state of emergency because of the disorder and lawlessness following the Allahabad High Court decision.
 Accordingly, Ahmed declared a State of Emergency caused by internal disorder, based on the provisions of Article 352(1) of the Constitution, on 25 June 1975.
+At the time of emergency, there was a widespread rumour that Gandhi had ordered her search guards to eliminate firebrand trade unionist and socialist party leader George Fernandes, while he was on a run.
+Few International organisations and Government officials issued request letters to Indira Gandhi pleading her to relinquish such decrees.
+Fernandes had called a nationwide railway strike in 1974, that shut the railways for three weeks and became the largest industrial action in Asia.
+Gandhi had turned furious over him and the strike was massively cracked down.

 Rule by decree

 Within a few months, President's rule was imposed on the two opposition party ruled states of Gujarat and Tamil Nadu thereby bringing the entire country under direct Central rule or by governments led by the ruling Congress party.
 Police were granted powers to impose curfews and detain citizens indefinitely; all publications were subjected to substantial censorship by the Ministry of Information and Broadcasting.
 Finally, the impending legislative assembly elections were postponed indefinitely, with all opposition-controlled state governments being removed by virtue of the constitutional provision allowing for a dismissal of a state government on the recommendation of the state's governor.

 Indira Gandhi used the emergency provisions to change conflicting party members:

 President Ahmed issued ordinances that did not require debate in the Parliament, allowing Gandhi to rule by decree.